-Richard Graham, Ph.D. is a musician, technologist, educator and business owner based in Cleveland, Ohio.
+Richard Graham, Ph.D. is a musician, technologist, educator and business owner based in Alexandria, Virginia.

-He is the CEO of US based audio technology company, Delta Sound Labs.
+He is the principal of US based audio technology company, Delta Sound Labs.

 Graham’s academic research is centered around computer-assisted music composition and instrumental performance.
 He developed the first iteration of his live performance system for multichannel guitar as an artist-in-residence at STEIM in 2010.
 He received his Ph.D. in Music from Ulster University in 2012 and was an Assistant Professor of Music and Technology at Stevens Institute of Technology in Hoboken, New Jersey from 2012 to 2017.
 His writing on performance systems design and electroacoustic theory has been published in the proceedings of the New Interfaces for Musical Expression (NIME), Electroacoustic Music Studies (EMS) Network, and the Irish Sound, Science, and Technology Association (ISSTA) conferences.
 Journal articles and artist statements by Graham have also been published in Leonardo Music Journal (MIT Press), the Computer Music Journal (MIT Press), Emille (Journal of the Korean Electro-Acoustic Music Society), and Divergence Press (University of Huddersfield).